dbbrandt/fae-app/README.md

 # README

-##Objective: Learn about fae-cms and brush up on Rails 5
+## Objective: Learn about fae-cms and brush up on Rails 5

-###Background
+### Background
 I've been developing with Ruby for about six years following a dozen years or more of Java.
 I generally focus on server and infrastructure development.
 Around 2009 I started looking at Groovy (Grails), a dynamic language that runs in the JVM.
 I used it in a consulting project to build a vertical social networking site for a client.
-It was pretty cool but it still had all the baggage and complexity of the Java ecosystem and it's libraries.
+It was pretty cool but it still had all the baggage and complexity of the Java ecosystem and its libraries.
 It did make delivering a full stack app relatively easy with some help from a designer on the HTML/CMS.

-###For the love of Ruby
+### For the love of Ruby
 I love Ruby!
 It's fun.
 Yes, there are many ways to do the same thing but isn't that just like the real world?
 It leaves a lot of room for creativity.

 I was introduced to Ruby in the context of Rails 3.
 There is a downside to starting Ruby with Rails in that you spend more time learning about Rails conventions and less on the Ruby language.
 After a few years I got involved with a great project that was pure Ruby.
 Any features needed were added with individual gems.
 For example, the ORM we used was Sequel, a powerful alternative to ActiveRecord.

-###Brushing up on Rails with FAE-CMS
+### Brushing up on Rails with FAE-CMS
-This blog is about coming back to Rails 5 and having to get back up to speed with the Rails framework in it's latest incarnation.
+This blog is about coming back to Rails 5 and having to get back up to speed with the Rails framework in its latest incarnation.

 I was rusty with Rails.
 I was: